vaimee/SEPA/README.md

 - [Credits](#credits)

 ## Introduction SPARQL Event Processing Architecture
 SEPA is a publish-subscribe architecture designed to support information level interoperability.
 The architecture is built on top of a generic SPARQL endpoint where publishers and subscribers use standard **SPARQL** Updates and Queries.
 Notifications about events (i.e., changes in the **RDF** knowledge base) are expressed in terms of added and removed SPARQL binding results since the previous notification.
+To know more about SEPA architecture and vision please refere to this [paper](https://www.mdpi.com/1999-5903/10/4/36/htm).

 If you just cannot wait to try SEPA go to [SEPA Playground](http://mml.arces.unibo.it/apps/dashboard?mode=playground) and use Update and Subscribe tab with the example provided.